aip956/QwasarProjects/ConvexOpt/README.md

 - Plot the function
 - Find and print the minima using different methods
 - Solve the linear programming problem
-- Plot the final minimum found by Brent's method for visual verification
+- Plot the function and mark the minimum for visual verification

 ### The Core Team
 Anthea Ip